 Salaries for construction graduate jobs typically fall in the region of £24,000 and £28,000, but some pay higher.
 Larger employers running graduate programmes often pay the same rate for all of their graduate roles (although some offer more for certain locations).
 However, employers offering individual jobs might pay different rate for different types of job, with engineers typically being offered more.

 - Find out more about typical starting salaries in civil and structural engineering, construction and quantity surveying

-The typical starting salary is £20,000–£25,000.
-It’s likely that your pay will increase as you pass your APC with RICS or the Royal Town Planning Institute.
-When you are researching employers, consider whether they can give you the range of experience you’ll need to gain chartership.
-Gaining your professional qualifications is crucial to your future pay prospects.
+The typical starting salary of a graduate property professional is between £20,000 and £30,000, with the exact salary on offer varying according to location and specialism.
+It’s likely that your pay will increase as you pass your APC with the Royal Institute or the Royal Town Planning Institute and become chartered.
+When you are researching employers, consider whether they can give you the range of experience you’ll need to gain chartership, as it is vital for your future earnings.

-A newly qualified teacher (NQT) in England and Wales usually starts work on the minimum rate of the main pay range, currently £22,244 a year (rising to £27,819 in inner London).
+A newly qualified teacher (NQT) in England usually starts work on the minimum rate of the main pay range, currently £25,714 a year (rising to £32,157 in inner London).
 Academies and independent schools may offer different conditions.

 Many public sector schemes offer pay that is comparable to that on offer from big graduate recruiters in the private sector, and many graduate schemes guarantee a pay rise after the first year.
 Among the highest payers are MI5 (the technology programme has a starting salary of £34,366), HM Revenue & Customs (which pays between £30,880 and £35,105) and the Intellectual Property Office (which pays patent examiners in telecommunications £33,101).
 The Civil Service Fast Stream typically pays between £28,000 and £32,000.

 - What starting salary should a graduate in the public sector be looking for?